Gems by Availability

 | Andradite | Limited Deposits | Most varieties are collector-oriented; demantoid is the primary jewelry variety and trades through specialist channels. |

-| Danburite | Limited Deposits | Available through specialty gem dealers; appreciated by collectors for clarity and brilliance but not widely known in mainstream markets. |
+| Apatite | Limited Deposits | Available through specialty dealers; too soft for rings. |

 | Diaspore | Limited Deposits | Marketed as 'Zultanite' or 'Csarite' showing color change; available through specialty dealers, primarily from Turkish deposits. |